SamGowland/Gowla-Macro-Boards/README.md

 ## Simple Programming

-You can build and compile new keyboard builds most simply by using the web configurator : https://config.qmk.fm/#/gowla/LAYOUT_ortho_3x3
+You can build and compile new keyboard layouts most simply by using the web configurator : https://config.qmk.fm/#/gowla/LAYOUT_ortho_3x3

 For more advanced programming follow the [QMK tutorials](https://beta.docs.qmk.fm/tutorial).